JMAConsulting/biz.jmaconsulting.contributionpagecustomfield/README.md

 ## Overview

-This extension allows to create custom field for a contribution page.
+This extension enables creating custom fields for a contribution page.

 ## Installation